 Around 25 guests were seated along a long table, around half the table were journalists from East London.
 I sat next to a young architect, wearing a tailored coat and a neat traditionally wrapped turban.
 We exhausted my knowledge of Sikhs 'What do you think of those weird white Sikhs in America?' and of architecture.
 I photographed Nigel Coates and Zaha Hadid many years ago for a magazine.
 Nigel had the most seductive voice, you fell in love with him instantly but of course he's gay.
 Zaha Hadid is the highest profile female architect in the world.

 This young man, Germeet, likes minimalism and modernism in architecture.
 I told him I had visited Le Corbusier buildings in Chandigarh which led onto... why I went there in the first place.

 I was planning a trip to India and interested in photographing something a bit edgy, I had fantasies about being the female Don McCullin, a war photographer.
 A reporter gave me some contacts in Southall.
-I spent a few days strolling around Southall with Sikh guys, learning about their religion, going to the temple and having some very nice curry at various restaurants.
+I spent a few days strolling around Southall with Sikh guys, learning about their religion, going to the temple and having some very delicious curries at various restaurants (food was always a focus even before I became a food writer).
 The plan was for me to go to Amritsar, a town shut off to foreigners at the time, meet up with some of their people and photograph a training camp for Sikh revolutionaries over the border, in the Pakistani desert.

 "Won't I stand out?"
 I asked.